Medical carbon dioxide - CO2

 In addition, medical carbon dioxide is used in modern medicine as a pneumoperitoneum gas to elevate the peritoneum during laparoscopic procedures.
 This allows the surgeon a better view and facilitates access to the surgical areas.

 Overall, medical carbon dioxide is a versatile gas in modern medicine.
-It offers several advantages over other gases and contrast agents and has been proven to be a safe and effective option in various medical procedures.
+It offers several advantages over other gases and contrast agents and has proven to be a safe and effective option in various medical procedures.